The pH of Boric Acid in Water: Understanding and Balancing

 3. Industrial and Agricultural Uses: Boric acid is used in various industrial and agricultural applications, and the pH level must be carefully monitored and adjusted to ensure optimal performance.

-See also The pH of Calcium Nitrate in Water
+See also The pH of Starch in Water: Understanding the Factors and Balancing the Acidity

 Conclusion